 Below are links that will guide you on which courses to take and when.
 The top three links will direct you to which courses are typically taken together in the first two or three years in CS and includes a visual map of the CS and Math courses you need to progress in your academic career.
 The last three links below provide you a list of courses available here at UW, including their description and terms of offering, to help you find courses and plan you degree.

 Suggested course sequences: Term-by-term list of courses most students should take

 CS prerequisite chart: Shows you the prerequisite course(s) you must pass before you can take the next CS course

 Math prerequisite chart: Shows you the prerequisite course(s) you must pass before you can take the next Math course

-Undergraduate course description for CS courses: Contains brief descriptions of CS courses and may help you determine whether a course is interesting to you
+CS course - calendar description: Contains brief descriptions of CS courses and may help you determine whether a course is interesting to you

-Detailed course description: Provides more detailed description, learning objectives, and links to course website for each CS course
+CS course - detailed description: Provides more detailed description, learning objectives, and links to course website for each CS course